canonical/github-runner-operator/docs/local-lxd/reference/cos.md

 Both dashboards allow for filtering by charm application by specifying a regular expression on the `Application` variable.

-While the dashboard visualises a subset of potential metrics, these metrics are logged in a file named `/var/log/github-runner-metrics.log`.
+While the dashboard visualizes a subset of potential metrics, these metrics are logged in a file named `/var/log/github-runner-metrics.log`.
 Use following Loki query to retrieve lines from this file:

 ```
 {filename="/var/log/github-runner-metrics.log"}
 ```

 These log events contain valuable details such as charm application, GitHub events triggering workflows along with their respective repositories, and more.
-Customising metric visualisation is possible to suit specific needs.
+Customizing metric visualization is possible to suit specific needs.

 ### Machine Host Metrics
-The `grafana-agent` autonomously transmits machine host metrics, which are visualised in the `System Resources` dashboard.
+The `grafana-agent` autonomously transmits machine host metrics, which are visualized in the `System Resources` dashboard.

 ## Logs